Loyalty in fuel retail: What makes a fuel rewards program successful?

 Another example of one-to-one promotion is a contextual cross-promotion that offers a combo of a coffee and a sandwich at a better price.
 It’s particularly effective when the driver is tired, hungry, and needs a few minutes to rest.
 Knowing customers and the shopping context is the key for effective one-to-one promotions.

-Based on my experience the tailored offer works much better than general suggestions and brings up to a 17% increase in basket value for some customer microsegments.
+Based on my experience, the tailored offer works much better than general suggestions and brings up to a 17% increase in basket value for some customer microsegments.
 However, keep in mind that, for more price-sensitive segments, the increase in basket value may be less spectacular.

 What offers and rewards are valued the most in the fuel loyalty program?

-PD: In order to make it worth people’s while collecting loyalty points, there needs to be a genuine value to the customer.
+In order to make it worth people’s while collecting loyalty points, there needs to be a genuine value to the customer.
 Fuel retailers offer attractive points redemption offers, with lower-value rewards available on-site and online ordering and home delivery of more expensive gifts.
 Apart from physical rewards, there are codes for e-offers or "pay with points" options, as well as lottery tickets in exchange for points and other such deals.

 • Paying with points